fietec/cleks.h/README.md

 - `TOKEN_WORD`: Matches general words that are not strings or numbers.
 - `TOKEN_INT`: Matches integer numbers.
 - `TOKEN_FLOAT`: Matches floating-point numbers.

-You can disable parsing of numbers by setting specific flags in the config (e.g., `CLEKS_NO_INTEGERS`).
-Custom Tokens

 You can define your own custom tokens using `CleksTokenConfig`.
 Custom tokens can match specific symbols or reserved words.